USA Kombucha Tea Fermentation Crock

 Description / USA Kombucha Tea Fermentation Crock

-Kombucha is an old Chinese homebrew health elixir used by individuals for over 2000 years.
-The more recent quest for probiotics, detoxification, and alternative cures for such diseases as cancer, arthritis, and others have provided an increased interest in making this home-brewed tea in the US.
-Google the benefits of Kombucha tea to make your own informed decision.
+Kombucha is an ancient Chinese homebrew health elixir used for over 2000 years.
+The recent rise in interest in probiotics, detoxification, and alternative treatments for diseases such as cancer and arthritis has increased demand for this home-brewed tea in the US.
+Research the benefits of Kombucha tea to make an informed decision.

-Those who are looking for a good fermenting crock have been astounded by the steep prices running up to hundreds of dollars for stoneware fermenting crocks.
+Those looking for a good fermenting crock have been astounded by steep prices ranging up to hundreds of dollars for stoneware crocks.

-We do not claim to be experts in making Kombucha tea nor did we want to copy someone else’s design, regardless of the design our customers tell us that our crock works great for brewing Kombucha tea
+We do not claim to be experts in making Kombucha tea, nor did we want to copy someone else’s design.
+Regardless of the design, our customers tell us our crock works well for brewing Kombucha.

-Typically, Kombucha should be set in a dark place for the fermentation process; however, this beautiful crock can be displayed right on your kitchen counter as it is not translucent like a glass brewing vessel.
+Typically, Kombucha should be stored in a dark place during fermentation; however, this beautiful crock can be displayed on your kitchen counter because it is not translucent like a glass brewing vessel.

 Typical brewing time is 7-10 days in warmer weather and 7-21 days in cooler weather.
-Brewing time will also vary according to the temperature of your home.
-Brewing time can be shortened by using a brew belt which warms the vessel up considerably.
-Pottery absorbs heat very well and can simply be set close to a heat source to speed up the brewing process.
+Brewing time will also vary based on your home's temperature.
+Brewing time can be shortened by using a brew belt, which significantly warms the vessel.
+Pottery absorbs heat well and can be set near a heat source to speed up the brewing process.

-If you plan to bottle your Kombucha tea for the secondary fermentation, the crock will produce approximately one dozen 16 oz bottles.
-The bottles are easy to fill as the crock comes equipped with the USA-made plastic spigot.
+If you plan to bottle your Kombucha tea for the secondary fermentation, the crock will produce approximately one dozen 16-oz bottles.
+The bottles are easy to fill because the crock is equipped with a USA-made plastic spigot.

 Our crock measures 8-1/4 wide at the bottom, 7-1/4" wide at the top, and 12" tall.
-Although you use a cloth to cover the top during the brewing process, we supply a pottery lid as an added bonus to cover the crock when it’s not in use.
-(You supply the cloth and rubber band)
+Although you use a cloth to cover the top during brewing, we include a pottery lid as a bonus to cover the crock when it’s not in use.
+(You provide the cloth and rubber band)

 See color samples by clicking to enlarge pictures of various product examples.
-The white will be the same cream color as the white and blue.
-Depending on where it is in the kiln the actual white colors may vary between cream and white with some grayish hue or even towards a tan, beige color.
-Another characteristic of old-fashioned hand-turned pottery.
+The white will match the cream used in the white and blue.
+Depending on its position in the kiln, the actual white may range from cream to white, with a grayish hue or even a tan/beige cast—another characteristic of old-fashioned hand-turned pottery.

 The standard blue stripe may take 3-4 weeks to ship.
-Most of the colors including white and personalized items are custom-made per order and may take around 8 weeks to ship.
+Most colors, including white and personalized items, are custom-made to order and may take approximately 8 weeks to ship.

-The water spigot is also USA-made in an ISO9000 certified factory.
-It is NSF certified and made of Polypropylene - FDA Grade.
+The water spigot is also USA-made at an ISO 9000-certified factory.
+It is NSF-certified and made of FDA-grade Polypropylene.
 Meets ASTM Standard D4101 specifications.
-Polypropylene has been determined to be a safer alternative to BPA polycarbonate and other plastic products.
+Polypropylene has been identified as a safer alternative to BPA-containing polycarbonate and other plastic products.

 The spigot fits a 3/4" hole and has a 7/8" threaded area.

-The spigot will not be installed to protect it during shipping.
-To install Insert the spigot with rubber washer bevels facing each side of the open hole.
+The spigot will not be installed for shipping protection.
+To install, insert the spigot with the rubber washer, bevels facing each side of the opening.
 Place the spigot so that the handle top is pointing at 9 o’clock.
 Reach in and add the inside washer and nut.
-Hand tighten and then hold the nut while turning the outside spigot to 12 o’clock, or straight up.
+Hand-tighten, then hold the nut while turning the outside spigot to 12 o’clock (straight up).
 Add water up to and over the spigot inside.
 Place a napkin under the spigot and just under the front of the crock.
 Check for leaks over several hours.
-If leaking loosen the nut and turn the spigot to 6 o’clock and repeat the steps.
-Note: Over tightening will push the rubber washers to the side and may cause it to leak.
-Check the bottom for wetness over a period of days.
+If the nut is loose, loosen it, turn the spigot to 6 o’clock, and repeat the steps.
+Note: Over-tightening can push the rubber washers aside and may cause them to leak.
+Check the bottom for wetness over several days.

-Because pottery is hand turned dimensions may vary slightly.
-Stoneware pottery may also develop small imperfections during the firing and glazing process.
+Because pottery is hand turned, dimensions may vary slightly.
+Stoneware pottery may also develop minor imperfections during firing and glazing.
 All food contact surfaces are inspected for such imperfections before shipping.
-The outside may have imperfections that add to the character of the stoneware.
+The exterior may have imperfections that enhance the stoneware's character.

 2 cups sugar (organic cane sugar is best)